sidhantjindal/Practical-report.md/practical-report.md

       Perimeter of circle=44.00
       Area=154.00
 -----------------------------------------------------------------------------------------------------------------------------------
-# PROGRAM TO FIND POWER OF A NUMBER
+# 16.PROGRAM TO FIND POWER OF A NUMBER

          #include<stdio.h>
          int main()